ndench/ndench.github.io/_posts/2018-08-19-my-journey-with-terraform-part-3.md

 ### Step 2: Remote backend

-TODO: Explain Terraform state in one or two sentences
+Terraform needs to know the current state of the resources it manages before it's able to make changes.
+It uses this state to create plans and make changes to the infrastructure.

-Until now, I had been storing the Terraform state in the git repo.
-This works fine if there's only one dev working on it but if two people are applying changes at the same time, they'll end up destroying each others work and not understanding what's happening.
-You also don't want to have merge conflicts in these state files as they can be quite complex to resolve manually.
+Until now, I had been storing the Terraform state in the git repo as a `terraform.tfstate` file.
+This works fine if there's only one dev working on it but if two people are applying changes at the same time, Terraform won't know about the other persons changes and there will be conflicts.
+Then you'll end up with merge conflicts in the state file, which is not something you want.

-So I decided to set up a remote backend for Terraform.
-It was much easier than I expected:
+Terraform recommends setting up a remote backend, which was much easier than I expected:

 - Create a Dynamo DB table